 Personal information such as your contact details may change from time-to-time and we ask that you keep us informed of any changes by notifying us.
 Where you have previously provided information about another person related to your investment (such as a beneficial owner, beneficiary or reversionary) and the information is no longer current, you must provide up-to-date information.

 Changes to some details, such as a change of name, may require additional documentation to verify the change.
 Additionally, some changes may be required to be made on a specific form (such as a change of bank account from which direct debits are deducted).
-Challenger is unable to change any account details or provide any policy specific information through email.
+Challenger is unable to change any account details through email.
 To change your contact information please download and complete the Change of details form (or go to 'Our Products' then select 'Forms').

 Please see the 'Contacting us' section of this policy if you would like to request an update to the personal information we hold about you or your nominated beneficiary or reversionary.